 Why should Employee Recognition be an integral part of the HR Strategy?

-In the current scenario, where HR teams get to play in employee reward and recognition, they need to make these policies an integral part of the HR strategy.
+In the current scenario, where HR teams play a peripheral role in employee rewards and recognition, they need to make these policies an integral part of the HR strategy.

-Whether it is in terms of attracting and recruiting new candidates or designing policies for ensuring better welfare and growth of employees, reward and recognition need to form the core of every HR strategy.
+Whether it for attracting and recruiting talent or designing policies for ensuring better welfare and growth of employees, rewards and recognition need to form the core of every HR strategy.
 Such an approach helps in ensuring greater success for the HR teams in their recruitment drives besides improving the overall engagement and motivation levels of employees across all levels.

-Some of the key benefits that organizations can obtain by integrating employee rewards and recognition programs into various HR strategies are as follows:
+Some of the key benefits that organizations can obtain by integrating employee rewards and recognition programs into HR strategy are as follows:

 1. Enhances Employee Satisfaction levels

-When rewards and recognition form an integral part of the HR policies, employees tend to enjoy a greater sense of satisfaction in terms of receiving proper and timely acknowledgement and appreciation for their effort.
-This naturally helps in enhancing their happiness levels and motivates them to be more productive and efficient.
+When rewards and recognition form an integral part of the HR policies, employees tend to enjoy a greater sense of satisfaction as they can receive proper and timely acknowledgement and appreciation for their efforts.
+This helps in enhancing their happiness levels and motivates them to be more productive and efficient.

-It also promotes a deeper sense of loyalty and belonging among the employees, who feel valued by their organization and their supervisors and peers.
+It also promotes a deeper sense of loyalty and belonging among the employees, who feel valued by their organizations and their supervisors and peers.